Start your business

 There’s also a $30 fee to reserve a business entity name for a nonrenewable period of 120 days.
 Altogether, state fees to start an LLC in North Carolina range from $155 to $230.
 All checks must be payable to the North Carolina Secretary of State

 You’ll face other startup costs, too, which is why it’s important to partner with a company like ZenBusiness.
 We’re the experts in launching and supporting new businesses.
 We’ll smoothly guide you through the process.
-ZenBusiness offers fast and simple business formation, starting at only $49 per year plus state fees.
+ZenBusiness offers fast and simple business formation.
 Let us support you along the way to your success.